 Technology is ever-expanding.
-New things are invented every day, and then improved upon.
+New things are invented every day and then improved upon.
 Sometimes these new things need to be integrated or added to inventions we already use to make them more efficient.
-New models always have the new things, but older models need appendices.
+New models always have new things, but older models need appendices.

 For computers and the Internet, the appendices are often software updates.
 However, the hardware on our computers also needs software to accommodate improvements in technology.
 Just as your computer needs an operating system, so do all the devices associated with it.
 That’s where driver updates come in.

-A driver is the software that runs hardware like your graphics card, modem or printer.
+A driver is software that runs hardware like your graphics card, modem, or printer.
 Drivers are very small bits of code whose function is to ensure that the hardware is compatible with the most up-to-date software.
 Think of them as Windows Updates for your hardware.

 You can usually tell if you need a driver update because a component stops working as efficiently.
 Your graphics might lag, your mouse might stop working, or your webcam can’t be detected.
 What can seem like complicated hardware malfunctions are often just a need to update drivers.

 Drivers extend the use of your hardware by keeping it current with technological demands.
 A driver update might not stop your video card from burning out physically from wear and tear, but it can keep overuse to a minimum by ensuring your computer can process increasingly sophisticated graphics.
 Components that don’t have to work as hard to keep up last longer.

 You should install driver updates to extend the life of your hardware components from obsolescence as well.
 Hardware does become obsolete after a while as new technology is developed, and sometimes these developments happen so quickly it seems that the tech we just bought is already outdated.
 Updating outdated drivers is especially useful to keep older components working with newer code.